I underestimated Mexico. I scheduled a five-week trip with few expectations but quickly discovered it wasn't nearly enough time.

 San Cristobal de las Casas

-The highlight of San Cristobal de las Casas was the Mayan village tour, and specifically, the church and religious practices of the residents in San Juan Chamula.
+The highlight of San Cristobal de las Casas was the Mayan village tour, specifically the church and religious practices of San Juan Chamula.

 - Palenque (UNESCO)